ebarre01/ebarre01/README.md

 # Emily Barrett Portfolio

-Portfolio of mapping project by ebarre01, also linked to eba287
+Portfolio of mapping projects by ebarre01, also linked to eba287